 Our team is working from home, and we are now carrying out all meetings and interviews via video calls.
 This ensures that safety and wellbeing are paramount, whilst maintaining our normal in-depth, step-by-step process.
 We are looking at each placement individually and carry out extensive due diligence according to official Covid-19 guidance.

 Employers have a duty of care to make the workplace (in this case, household) as safe as possible by following all official health and safety guidelines.
-Official advice from GOV.UK on how to ensure social distancing in the household is as follows:
+Official advice from GOV.UK

 On the 1st May 2020, the government has issued the following guidance